Choosing a Slot Car Race Set for Kids

 All their new track sets for 2015 come with beginner controllers that are adjustable.
 Scalextric is not producing analog sets geared for adults now; they have decided to focus on analog sets that have the smaller, adjustable kid size controllers.
 Of course you can race any brand of analog 1/32 slot cars on any of the analog track sets.

 Scaley's Continental set (c1319T) is also great value around $124.
+(You can find it on the pages we hot linked above).
 It comes with adjustable beginner controllers, two cars that kids get to decal themselves, plus the set has 4 different layouts.
 We made an expansion pack for this track set that let's you build 8 different layouts in all. (you can find the expansion pack for this set in the related products for the set..
 Just click on the 'More Info' button and scroll down to the bottom of that page.)

 These cars are a lot of fun for beginners, but you might want to purchase another set of Super Resistant cars